 - 1. Only one (1) poster per 4-H member may be entered.
 Limit of two posters per county can advance to the Iowa State Fair. - 2.
 All posters must be designed on, or affixed to, standard poster board or foam core board size minimum of 14"x20" or maximum of 15"x22". - 3.
 Posters may be vertical or horizontal.
-Posters may be any medium: watercolor, ink, crayon, acrylic, charcoal, oils, collage, etc. - 4.
+Posters may be any medium: watercolor, ink, crayon, acrylic, charcoal, oils, collage, digital images, etc. If digital images or a computer program is used to create the finished poster, the member needs to cite their sources on the Poster Exhibit Entry Form. - 4.
 Posters cannot be 3-demensional.
 Materials used to make the poster may not extend more than 1/8 inch above the poster or foam core board. - 5.
-Each poster must have the completed Poster Exhibit Entry Form attached to the back. - 6.
-Posters cannot use copyrighted material or exact copies of other promotional designs, such as the Iowa 4-H Youth Conference theme logo. - 7.
+Each poster must have the completed Poster Exhibit Entry Form attached to the back.

+- 6. Posters cannot use copyrighted material or exact copies of other promotional designs, such as the Iowa 4-H Youth Conference theme logo. - 7.
 4-H'ers may include the 4-H clover in the poster.